 The land use of Fitzroy is mixed with core residential precincts combined with the commercial spines running north south and east west along the major roads.
+Fitzroy has intact original residential pockets of Victorian terraces amongst mixed land use including former small scale manufacturing and warehouses, many of which today are converted to residential use.
+Along Nicholson Street the substantial larger historical terraces opposite the Carlton Gardens and the World Heritage Listed Royal Exhibition Buildings contribute to the character and context of Fitzroy.
 There are large pockets of mixed use and an area of social housing known as the Atherton Gardens Estate.
-Other key land use includes St Vincents Hospital and the Catholic University along Victoria Parade.
-Brunswick Street, Gertrude Street, Smith Street and Johnston Street are key commercial and retail precincts with cafes and restaurants along with an vibrant art scene including galleries and studios.
-The Smith Street Structure Plan, adopted by Council in November 2008, provides the key direction for the future expansion and change within it.
-The Yarra Housing Strategy (2018) provides direction on the future level of change for residential use within the precinct.
+Other key land use includes St Vincents Hospital and the Australian Catholic University along Victoria Parade.
+Brunswick Street, Gertrude Street, Smith Street and Johnston Street are key commercial and retail precincts with cafes and restaurants along with a vibrant art scene including galleries and studios.